 Yes, I have a life outside this blog.
 But then, you’ve probably suspected that already.

-So here’s a great Ezine article I discovered about how to store turnips and other root crops.
-There’s some very handy information here, if you have root crops to store.
-And I hope you do: there’s something so satisfying about having a few bushels of beets and carrots and turnips and potatoes squirreled away for winter eating, eh?
+There’s something so satisfying about having a few bushels of beets and carrots and turnips and potatoes squirreled away for winter eating, eh?
 And squash . . . for those of you who can grow squash, that is (despondent sigh).

 Anybody want to trade some winter radishes for a few winter squash?

 Oh!
-At the end of the article, I’ve attached one of my favorite ways to prepare turnips!
-So be sure to check it out.
-I actually fixed this recipe last night, for roasted veg, and it went so fast down my hungry family’s gullets that I didn’t get a picture of it!
+At the end of this post, I’ve attached one of my favorite ways to prepare turnips, so be sure to check it out.
+I prepared this recipe last night, for roasted veg, and it went so fast down my hungry family’s gullets that I didn’t get a picture of it!
 So you’ll have to make your own, to see just how pretty and attractive of a dish it is.
 Peasant food.
 But, beautiful and filling peasant food.
-On to the article . . .

 These lovelies will stay perfectly good for months in cool storage . . . if they last that long . . . smile, lovelies!